MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/syntex-licensing.md

 Microsoft Syntex currently has two types of licensing offerings:

 - [Microsoft Syntex pay-as-you-go](#microsoft-syntex-pay-as-you-go).
-This is a new way to pay for Microsoft Syntex using an Azure subscription, which allows you to get started with Microsoft Syntex without any license commitment or upfront purchasing.
+This is the new way to pay for Microsoft Syntex using an Azure subscription, which allows you to get started with Microsoft Syntex without any license commitment or upfront purchasing.

 - [SharePoint Syntex per-user licensing](#microsoft-syntex-per-user-licensing).
 As of July 1, 2023, new per-user licenses are no longer available.
 New customers will need to set up pay-as-you-go billing.